-During the chilly winter months there is nothing quite as nice as coming home to a hot meal, and it is even better when the meal is super easy to make in the crock pot!
+During the chilly winter months there is nothing quite as nice as coming home to a hot meal, and it is even better when the meal is super easy to make in the slow cooker!
 We are big fans of crock pot meals as we can get a great meal even on days where we are super busy.
 For this meal, we wanted to depart from some of our usual meals and branch out into some Asian flavors that we love, but don’t make much of at home.

 Pho is a popular Vietnamese street dish that essentially is a brothy noodle soup that has gained quite the following the last few years, with lots of restaurants that specialize in pho popping up all over the place.
 Filled with lots of rice noodles, herbs and typically beef or chicken plus a rich spiced broth, pho is a perfect meal for chasing away the chill of winter!

 One of the best things about making your own pho is the great aroma that all the spices and herbs used to layer flavor into the broth.
 Lots of aromatics like cinnamon, cloves and star anise add a warm spice to the broth, while fresh ginger and jalapenos add a spicy bite.
-A splash of fish sauce adds that asian flavor and gives the broth a real deep savory character.
+A splash of fish sauce adds that Asian flavor and gives the broth a real deep savory character.

-- 8 cups of Chicken Stock
+- 8 cups of chicken stock

 - 2 skinned chicken breasts

-- 2 sliced jalapeños
+- 2 sliced jalapenos

 - 1 lime, quartered

-- Cook in crockpot for 8-10 hrs on low, or 5-6 hours on high.
+Cook in crockpot for 8-10 hours on low, or 5-6 hours on high.

-- Remove chicken breasts and set aside.
+Remove chicken breasts and set aside.

-- Remove spices from broth and throw away.
+Remove spices from broth and throw away.

-- While noodles and bok choy cooks, shred chicken and slice jalapeños.
+While noodles and bok choy cooks, shred chicken and slice jalapenos.

-- Ladle into large bowls, add sprouts, jalapeños,and lime juice.
+Ladle into large bowls, add sprouts, jalapenos and lime juice.